nataliausoltseva/Poke-App/README.md

 # Phase-1-web-app

 ## What this web-app is going to do:
--  A user is going to be able to enter a name of a pokemon
+-  A user is going to be able to enter a name of a pokemon (Not including the most recent pokemons that appear in Generation VII:Alola (some of them) and VIII:Galar)
 - The app will return all important information about that pokemon such as being to see the difference between normal and shiny form of the selected pokemon, abilities, types and see from what generation with index it comes from.

 ## What this app involves:
 - TypeScript React
 - REST API for pokemons - [PokeAPI](https://pokeapi.co/)
+- Pokemon images were taken from -[Pokemon Database](https://pokemondb.net/sprites/).
+Since this provides a better quality for them than in the API address.

 ## How to install this app:
 - clone the repo